lambart-bk/Argus-camera/README.md

 # Argus-camera
-using libargus  get camera metadata
+using libargus to get camera metadata